Weyl quantization of degree 2 symplectic graded manifolds: The algebra of spinor differential operators

 \begin{ex} Let $A$ be a vector bundle, and $E=A\oplus A^*$.
 Let $\mg$ be the following pairing on $E$:

 where $\langle\cdot,\cdot\rangle$ denotes the duality pairing.
 Then $\wedge A^*\otimes\bbC$ (or $\wedge A\otimes\bbC$) is a spinor bundle of~$(E,\mg)$, and the Clifford action is given by

-Note that $\wedge A^*$ is a real spinor bundle, i.e., $\End \wedge A^*\cong\Cl(E)$. \end{ex}
+Note that $\wedge A^*$ is a real spinor bundle, i.e., $\End (\wedge A^* )\cong\Cl(E)$. \end{ex}

 \begin{rem} There are certain topological obstructions to the existence of a spinor bundle, which depend on the signature of the metric $\mg$.
-The existence of a real spinor bundle is a further topological constraint on the vector bundle $(E,\mg)\to M$. \end{rem}
+The existence of a real spinor bundle imposes a further topological constraint on the pseudo-Euclidean vector bundle $(E,\mg)$. \end{rem}

 In what follows, we will always assume that a spinor bundle exists, and use the algebra isomorphisms below without mentioning them explicitly